ctron/dentrassi.de/content/2021/01/08/2021-01-08-rusty-frontend-patternfly-yew.md

     - '0'
 fpu-thumb-fld:
     - 'a:2:{s:9:"_thumb_id";i:4531;s:11:"_thumb_type";s:10:"attachment";}'
+taxonomies:
   categories:
     - Development
     - 'Technical Stuff'
   tags:
-    - frontend
+    - Frontend
-    - rust
+    - Rust
 ---

 A while back I started to become a real Rust fanboy, so when I wanted to “scratch an itch” of [our car sharing booking system](https://www.elkato.de/), of course I was using Rust for the backend.
 When it came to the frontend stuff, I was wondering if there is an alternative to JavaScript and so I found [Yew Stack](https://yew.rs), which is simply awesome and allows for a full-Rust solution.